What do I wear?

-Cina Structural Integration has a 24-hour rescheduling or cancellation policy.
+SI by Alan has a 24-hour rescheduling or cancellation policy.
 For anything other than an unavoidable emergencies, charges will be applied for missed sessions.
-I recognize that clients’ time is valuable and hope they also recognize that our time and the time of other clients is valuable.
+I recognize that clients’ time is valuable and hope they also recognize that my time and the time of other clients is valuable.

 What does BCSI stand for?

 Board Certified Structural Integrator.
 In order to earn this designation, practitioners must pass a test from one of a handful of independent organizations that certifies them as competent in Rolf Structural Integration.
 This designation differentiates certified practitioners from people who merely claim that they practice Rolf Structural Integration but may not have formal training.
 Unfortunately, just as some people may claim they are massage therapists without having undergone any formal training, there have been instances of people incorrectly claiming that they are trained Rolf Structural-Integration practitioners.